-Positive News: How businesses are keeping the wheels turning, part two
+Positive News: How businesses are keeping the wheels turning

 HR up and down the UK is introducing new employees to the workplace and supporting those who have continued to work both physically and in remote locations.
 We highlight just a few of the many brilliant initiatives HR is leading to help employees throughout a COVID winter.